Manopphysics/Machine-Learning/README.md

 # Machine-Learning

-Social Network Ads
+Social Network Ads.
-A categorical dataset to determine whether a user purchased a particular product
+A categorical dataset to determine whether a user purchased a particular product.